 Found in labor pools all across America, the help wanted ads, or within an independent construction company, laborers are the actual workers who perform the work required to satisfy the customers’ demands and/or the instructions outlined in the foreman’s plans.
 The laborers follow the specific instructions that the foreman of the construction crew issues and depending on their specialty, they may hammer, pour cement, paint walls and floors, tuckpoint (cement bricks together), hammer shingles together or pour tar on a roof.
 Others may frame a building, hang drywall, paste stucco, hanging siding, put in plumbing, wire together electrical functions, and more.

-Together, the foreman, maintenance person (and accompanying crew if applicable), and group of skilled laborers (concrete crew, painters, tuckpointers, roofers, framers, dry wallers, siders, plumbers, electricians, and more) compile an entire construction crew.
+Together, the foreman, maintenance person (and accompanying crew if applicable), and group of skilled laborers (concrete crew, painters, tuckpointers, roofers, framers, dry wallers, siders, mason, plumbers, electricians, and more) compile an entire construction crew.